MartinUnt/Basisseminar/readme.txt

+# Readme: How to install all required packages for the successfull execution of the jupyter notebooks

-- Create Conda environment via anaconda console:
+## Create Conda environment via anaconda console.
+First step open an anaconda prompt -> windows search: anaconda prompt

     conda create --name env

     conda activate env

--Install all required packages in this environment via:
+## Install all required packages in this environment via (first navigate to the directory where requirements.txt is located):

     pip install -r requirements.txt

-- Make conda environment available as kernel in jupyter notebook
+## Make conda environment available as kernel in jupyter notebook

     conda install nb_conda

+## To prevent errors with tqdm notebook install

+    conda install -c conda-forge ipywidgets

+## Start the Jupyter Notebook via

+    jupyter notebook

+## Select the kernel in the jupyter notebook

+Toolbar -> Kernel -> Change Kernels -> NAME_OF_ENVIRONMENT

-- For the installation of tensorflow-gpu, remove tensorflow from the requirements and install the following conda package instead:
+## If tensorflow-gpu is the desired version for tensorflow, remove tensorflow from the requirements.txt and install the following conda package instead:

     conda install tensorflow-gpu

-- For errors with tqdm notebook install

-conda install -c conda-forge ipywidgets